bitromortac/lnregtest/README.md

   simulation of a lightning network is memory and CPU intensive.** Each LN node needs some time to get up and running and consumes resources.
   Currently, the startup of each lnd node is delayed to distribute CPU load.
-  If you experience startup problems, increase `LOAD_BALANCING_LND_STARTUP_TIME_SEC` in `lib.common`.
   The settings were tested on a quadcore processor and 8 GB of RAM.
 * bitcoind and lnd processes are not terminated:
   Sometimes it happens that the processes are not terminated correctly, so before you start new tests, make sure to do so manually.